Kumano, Mie: Climate

 Kumano has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Kumano is 16.8 C. The average annual rainfall is 3111.2 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 27.0 C, and lowest in January, at around 6.8 C.

 Demographics

-Per Japanese census data, the population of Kumano has decreased steadily over the past 60 years.
+The population of Kumano has decreased steadily over the past 60 years.

 History

 The area of the modern city of Kumano was within ancient Kii Province and was part of the holdings of the Kii Tokugawa clan, and administered as part of the Kii-Shingū Domain in the Edo period.
 After the Meiji restoration, the town of Kinomoto was established within Minamimuro District with the early Meiji period creation of the modern municipalities system on April 1, 1889.
-The city of Kumano was established on November 3, 1954 by the merger of Kinomoto with the surrounding villages of Isato, Kamikawa, Arii, Atashika, Arasaki and Tomari (all from Minamimuro District).
+The city of Kumano was established on November 3, 1954, by the merger of Kinomoto with the surrounding villages of Isato, Kamikawa, Arii, Atashika, Arasaki and Tomari (all from Minamimuro District).

 On November 15, 2005, the town of Kiwa (also from Minamimuro District) was also merged into Kumano.